 Here’s a diagram of the bottleneck architecture:

-Benefits of a user auth service
+Benefits of a User Auth Service

-A centralized user auth service also makes it easy to turn accounts on and off.
+Such a centralized user auth service also makes it easy to turn accounts on and off.
 Onboarding a new employee becomes simpler, and offboarding departing employees is a matter of disabling their account in one place, rather than hunting down all the applications to which they have access.
 Or worse, leaving those accounts enabled.

-If your auth system allows for multiple identity providers, your application can meet users “where they are”, rather than requiring them to create and manage a new account.
+If your auth system allows for multiple different identity providers, your application can meet users “where they are”, rather than requiring them to create and manage a new account.

-Challenges with SSO
+Challenges With SSO

 Of course, nothing is perfect.
 There are challenges with this approach as well.
 Some technical, some not so much.